 - Providing a social environment conducive to healing; a “culture of recovery”

 - Ensuring that the individual has substantial recovery time by the time of discharge

 - Allowing for close medical supervision and medication optimization, if applicable

 Inpatient alcohol rehab removes people from distractions or triggers and places them in safe, healthy surroundings.
 This process allows people to reorient their lives and thought processes, and to focus on recovery without having to concern themselves with outside distractions.

-A PHP involves on-site housing and 24 hour a day access to staff, but after-hours routines are less regimented and individuals have more personal freedom.
-The PHP is appropriate for people who can be more self-directed in their routine and who have a better than average expectation of success.
+A PHP involves participating in treatment during the day but returning home in the evening.
+This allows for after-hour routines that provide personal freedom.
+The PHP is appropriate for people who can be more self-directed in their routine and are already seeing success in their recovery.
 The presence of a strong support system is a requirement.

 Long-term residential treatment programs last three to 12 months and are appropriate for individuals who: